ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

    Name to use for the forecast model executable.

 ``DATA_TABLE_FN``: ( Default: "data_table")
-   ..
-COMMENT: Add definition!
+   Name of the file that contains the data table read in by the forecast model.

 ``DIAG_TABLE_FN``: ( Default: "diag_table")
+   Prefix for the name of the file that specifies the output fields of the forecast model.
    ..
-COMMENT: Add definition!
+COMMENT: Check definition!

 ``FIELD_TABLE_FN``: ( Default: "field_table")
+   Prefix for the name of the file that specifies the :term:`tracers <tracer>` that the forecast model will read in from the :term:`IC/LBC <IC/LBCs>` files.
    ..
-COMMENT: Add definition!
+COMMENT: Check definition!

 ``DIAG_TABLE_TMPL_FN``: (Default: 'diag_table.{{ CCPP_PHYS_SUITE }}')
    Name of a template file that specifies the output fields of the forecast model.
 The selected physics suite is appended to this file name in ``setup.py``, taking the form ``{DIAG_TABLE_TMPL_FN}.{CCPP_PHYS_SUITE}``.
 Generally, the SRW App expects to read in the default value set in ``setup.py`` (i.e., ``diag_table.{CCPP_PHYS_SUITE}``), and users should **not** specify a value for ``DIAG_TABLE_TMPL_FN`` in their configuration file (i.e., ``config.yaml``) unless (1) the file name required by the model changes and (2) they also change the names of the ``diag_table`` options in the ``ufs-srweather-app/parm`` directory.